igorw/weblog/posts/2012-09-24-binary-parsing.md

 * `>>` is a right shift

 The main use case for `&` is bitmasks.
-A bitmask allows you to unset certain fields.
-This is useful to only check the fields you care about, and ignore the others.
+A bitmask allows you to unset certain bits.
+This is useful to only check the bits you care about, and ignore the others.

 We determined that the value of `fields` is a number representing `0000 0001